 If you’re not a fan of AFL, Melbourne plays host to other sporting events such as the Formula One Australian Grand Prix, and the Rugby League World Cup.
 If you’re visiting in November I would definitely recommend stopping by Flemington Racecourse for the Melbourne Cup, “the race that stops the nation.”

 2. HOSIER LANE

 You can’t visit Melbourne without taking a trip down Hosier Lane.
-Melbourne is known for its bustling urban culture, and vibrant creative freedom, and Hosier Lane is the perfect embodiment of this.
-On both sides of the windy cobblestone lane, you’ll struggle to find even a square inch of the walls that hasn’t been spray painted.
+Melbourne is known for its bustling urban culture, and vibrant creative freedom and Hosier Lane is the perfect embodiment of this.
+On both sides of the windy cobblestone lane, you’ll struggle to find even a square inch of the walls that haven’t been spray painted.
 The lanes are not one bit dodgy, nor will they make you feel uncomfortable, they’re bright and showcase street art in a way that strays far from vandalism.
-Also, the colourful lane makes a fantastic backdrop for an Instagram.
+Also, the colourful lane makes a fantastic backdrop for Instagram.
 For more street art in Melbourne check out the official guide to street art here.